shy-neon/Favman/README.md

 # Favtool

-Since macOS BigSur, Apple gave users a certian degree of customisation on Safari's homescreen.
+Since macOS Big Sur, Apple gave users a certain degree of customisation on Safari's homescreen.
 However, it is not unusual to see Safari not rendering favicon correctly, leaving ugly grey squares.
 This issue is well known, and related with the fact that sites have to provide special "Apple Touch Icon" images (which is the equivalent of a generic favicon), compliant to some Apple guidelines.
 Favtool allows you to quickly and easily customize favicons, by just dropping in your custom icons.

-☕️ Take in mind that Favtool is a free-to-use software, developed by a single person, who spent month trobleshooting lines of code, trying to provide regular updates and listening to user hints.
-So, enjoy  Favtool, leave a nice comment and if you can, contribute with a small donation!
+☕️ Bear in mind that Favtool is a free-to-use software, developed by a single person, who spent months trobleshooting lines of code, trying to provide regular updates and listening to user hints.
+So, enjoy  Favtool, leave a nice comment, and if you can, contribute with a small donation!

 You can contribute by clicking the "donate" button on the app 🙏🏻